Property search in missing Susanne Llewellyn-Jones cold case

 Det Ch Insp Ceri Hughes, of the specialist crime investigations team, said: "Specialist search teams are this week carrying out surveys at Susanne's former place of work and home address.

-"These routine inquiries are essential in any long-term missing person case and particularly to our investigation in determining what happened to Susanne."'Out of character'
+"These routine inquiries are essential in any long-term missing person case and particularly to our investigation in determining what happened to Susanne."

 Originally from Leicester and known as Sue to friends, Ms Llewellyn-Jones lived in the Llandaff area of Cardiff.